Moduland/Orangetool/README.md

 # Orangetool

-Consist of some general and useful scripts that developed for Single-Board Computers (Under Development)
+General And Useful Scripts For Single-Board Computers

 Tested on [Lubuntu](http://lubuntu.me/)